Muneshyne/Csharp-project/README.md

 # Csharp-project
-This contains my live project at The Tech Academy

 ## Introduction
 This was a two week sprint for a Theatre Company in Portland OR.
 I was tasked at first to create a JSON file and having it deserialized in the sitesettings class.
 The stories following were to create a Cast Members CRUD where a cast member could be created, deleted, or edited.